Coronavirus: Z Energy and Caltex cut petrol prices after oil markets sink

 Oil prices fell as much as 30 per cent yesterday morning when the markets opened - the biggest single-day fall since the start of the Iraq war in 1991.

-Since the start of 2020, the national price of petrol had fallen 16 cents and there was no reason the trend would not continue, AA Petrolwatch spokesman Mark Stockdale told the Herald yesterday.
+Since the start of 2020, the national price of petrol had fallen 16c and there was no reason the trend would not continue, Stockdale said yesterday.

-"Most of the reductions that we've seen since January have been due to declining demand and most of that has occurred since the [coronavirus] outbreak," he said.
+"Most of the reductions that we've seen since January have been due to declining demand and most of that has occurred since the [coronavirus] outbreak.

 "It's likely there'll be another drop at the pump this week … given the reductions that we've seen so far over the last couple of months."

-The cheapest fuel station for 91 octane in New Zealand this morning is Pak'nSave Rangiora who is charging $1.88 per litre, according to Gaspy.
+The cheapest fuel station for 91 octane in New Zealand this morning is Pak'nSave Rangiora which is charging $1.88 per litre, according to Gaspy.

 "Yesterday, we put our prices down by up to 6c per litre across 90 per cent of our sites," Z Energy said in a statement this morning.